keberwein/DT-770-Panzer-Mod/README.md

 ![fig 8](https://github.com/keberwein/keberwein.github.io/blob/master/images/dt770/drivers_plus_minus.jpg?raw=true)

 Although not necessary, if you have a "helping hands," now would be the time to use it.
-I slid a sheet of aluminum foil between the terminals and the back of the driver, just in the off chance any solder dripped down.
+I slid a sheet of aluminum foil between the terminals and the back of the driver, just in the off-chance any solder dripped down.
 The nut is in the picture, but is not used--it can be tossed away, or saved for another project.

 ![fig 9](https://github.com/keberwein/keberwein.github.io/blob/master/images/dt770/helping_hands.jpg?raw=true)